Zorba (musical): Synopsis

 The story follows Zorba as he talks his way into traveling with Nikos, a young American who has inherited an abandoned mine on Crete.
 Eventually, Zorba falls in love with a French woman, Hortense.
 Meanwhile, Nikos falls in love with The Widow.
 Tragedy ensues when Zorba loses all of his money to a belly dancer.
-Further, a mentally unstable man, Pavli, commits suicide after witnessing Nikos and the Widow together.
-Then, a member of Pavli's family murders The Widow.
+Further, a mentally unstable man, Pavli, commits suicide after witnessing Nikos and The Widow together.
+Then, a member of Pavli's family kills The Widow in retaliation for Pavli's death.